Skyler White (writer)

-Skyler White is a writer of fantasy and science fiction, including the novel The Incrementalists co-authored with Steven Brust.
+Skyler White (born 1967) is an American writer of fantasy and science fiction, including the novel The Incrementalists co-authored with Steven Brust.
 She is also the author of two novels in the genres of romance and erotica.

 Biography

 Early life and influences

 White grew up in Lancaster, Pennsylvania.
 The child of two college professors, she attended a performing arts high school, originally intending to pursue a career in ballet.
 She graduated from Franklin and Marshall College, where she studied English and drama.
 She has earned a master's degree in theatre.

 Among the writers who were her favorites or her greatest influences, White listed Ingri and Edgar Parin d'Aulaire, Rosemary Sutcliff, George Orwell, Anne Rice, Tom Robbins, Neil Gaiman, Emma Bull, Margaret Atwood and Steven Brust.

 Erotica and romance writing

 White's first two novels were both published in 2010 by Berkley Books, an imprint of Penguin Group specializing in publishing erotica romance novels.
 Her debut novel, and Falling, Fly, was described as a "dark fable of desire between a fallen angel and a self-medicating neuroscientist in a steampunk hell."
 Library Journal named it one of the Best Sci-Fi Fantasy Books of 2010, and called it one of that year's "most unusual blends of supernatural fiction and urban fantasy."
 According to Publishers Weekly, the novel was "a trippy urban fantasy, an esoteric battle between myth and science told in floods of evocative prose."

 In Dreams Begin, White's second novel, featured historical figures Maud Gonne and Irish poet William Butler Yeats as principal characters.
 A review in Publishers Weekly called it a "peculiar time travel romance," suggesting that the novel would appeal to "realists who grump when modern heroines easily abandon their commitments and expectations once in the past," and asserting that, in contrast, White "ends up treating the past as disposable instead."

 White's later erotica and romance stories have included interactive stories, published as e-books by SilkWords, including two novellas about an organization called the Society of Erotic Adventurers (SEA).
 White has also independently published Offerings, an episodic work described as "serialized sacred erotica."